Bounds on the exceptional set in the $abc$ conjecture: An anatomic reduction

-The following result allows us to bound $S^*_{\alpha,\beta,\gamma}(X)$ in terms of the number of solutions to certain monomial Diophantine equations.
+The main goal of this section is to bound $N_{\lambda}^*(X)$ in terms of the number of solutions to certain monomial Diophantine equations.
 In order to state it, we need to introduce the quantity